minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 #### Throwing within a function that declares a typed error

 Any function, closure or function type that is marked as `throws` can declare which type the function throws.
-That type, which is called the *thrown error type*, must conform to the `Swift.Error` protocol.
+That type, which is called the *thrown error type*, must conform to the `Error` protocol.

 Every uncaught error that can be thrown from the body of the function must be convertible to the thrown error type.
 This applies to both explicit `throw` statements and any errors thrown by other calls (as indicated by a `try`).
 For example: